privacyguides/privacyguides.org/docs/passwords.en.md

     ![Strongbox logo](assets/img/password-management/strongbox.svg){ align=right }

-    **Strongbox** is an open-source password manager for iOS and macOS that supports Keepass and Password Safe formats.
+    **Strongbox** is an open-source password manager for iOS and macOS that supports KeePass and Password Safe formats.
 It offers a [premium version](https://strongboxsafe.com/pricing/) with more features such as TouchID and FaceID unlocking.

     [:octicons-home-16: Homepage](https://strongboxsafe.com){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://strongboxsafe.com/privacy/){ .card-link title="Privacy Policy" }